Mutual Funds (Costs, Distributions, etc.)

 Question: I received a 1099-DIV showing a capital gain.
 Why do I have to report capital gains from my mutual funds if I never sold any shares?

 A mutual fund is a regulated investment company that pools funds of investors allowing them to take advantage of a diversity of investments and professional asset management.

-If the capital asset was held by the mutual fund for more than one year, the nature of the income is capital gain, which gets passed on to you.
-These are called capital gain distributions, which are distinguished on Form 1099-DIV (PDF) from other types of income such as ordinary dividends.
+If the mutual fund held the capital asset for more than one year, the nature of the income is capital gain, and the mutual fund passes it on to you as a capital gain distribution.
+Form 1099-DIV (.pdf), Dividends and Distributions, distinguishes this from other types of income, such as ordinary dividends.

-Capital gains dividends are taxed as long-term capital gains regardless of how long you have owned the shares in the mutual fund.
+Consider capital gain distributions as long-term capital gains no matter how long you have owned shares in the mutual fund.

 Category: Capital Gains, Losses and Sale of Home